bernicecpz/Unofficial_Tembusu_Page/README.md

 + Depreciation warning for moment date format, need to change to __supported ISO8601 forms__, with anything else needing to be a __format string__.
   - Refer here for the known formats: http://momentjs.com/docs/#/parsing/string/

-# TO-DOs:
-+ Add in appropriate permissions that do not allow other users to make changes to other events/announcement/misc unless it's their own.**

-+ Adjust the following HTML elements:
-  - _appHeader sidebar-menu: When another option is selected, change the li class to be active when click.

 # Resolved Issues
 + The end date in the calendar is exclusive.
 As such, there is a need to select 1 more day in order to be able to display the intended date.
 Need to find an allDay option to apply to dynamic events, since allDay seems to can only be set in static individual events.
 [RESOLVED]
 + Need to find a way to export the collections from MongoDB.
 [RESOLVED]
 + "compatability" folder containing bootstrap-less has been removed to resolve its incompatability with admin-lte.[RESOLVED]
++ Add in appropriate permissions that do not allow other users to make changes to other events/announcement/misc unless it's their own.
+[RESOLVED]
++ Make footer to stay down regardless of content

 # Meteor packages used
 To find out about the packages version and description, use command - "__meteor list__"
 accounts-base
 accounts-password
 aldeed:collection2
 aldeed:simple-schema
 blaze-html-templates
 check
 cunneen:mailgun
 dangrossman:bootstrap-daterangepicker
 ecmascript
 ejson
 email
 es5-shim
 fullcalendar:fullcalendar
 huttonr:bootstrap3
 huttonr:bootstrap3-assets
 iron:controller
 iron:core
 iron:dynamic-template
 iron:layout
 iron:location
 iron:router
 iron:url
 joeinnes:meteor-autolinker
 jquery
 less
 meteor-base
 mobile-experience
 momentjs:moment
 mongo
+natestrauser:filepicker-plus
 nicolaslopezj:roles
+random
 reactive-dict
 reactive-var
 redaty:admin-lte
 session
 shell-server
 standard-minifier-css
 standard-minifier-js
 templating
 themeteorchef:bert
 themeteorchef:jquery-validation
 tracker
 twbs:bootstrap